FTC bans phony online reviews, seeks to deter AI-generated fakes

 Amazon proactively blocked more than 250 million suspected fake reviews from its store in 2023, the retailing giant said last month while announcing a joint lawsuit with the Better Business Bureau against one alleged broker of fake reviews.
 The action is not the first such suit filed by Amazon, which in 2022 accused administrators of more than 10,000 Facebook groups of coordinating fake reviews for money or free products.

-Yelp reported more than 950 people to be engaged in deceptive review practices on its site in 2021.
+Yelp reported more than 950 suspicious groups, posts or individuals to other online platforms after uncovering deceptive review practices on their sites in 2021.

 According to a U.S. PIRG estimate, between 30% and 40% of online reviews are "concocted or are in some way not genuine."
 Bogus reviews soared during the pandemic as U.S. shoppers turned to the internet for the bulk of their purchases instead of risking contact with others in stores, the consumer advocacy group noted.